CelestialBoon/celestialboon.github.io/docs/philosophy/2020-12-28-time-and-memory.md

 That time is so elusive a concept should be our first clue that it's not a thing-in-itself; it's not something you can point at, like an apple.
 Which likely makes it a relationship of sorts.

-A friendship is not something you can point to, that you can say exists *somewhere*; it's just something that exists in relationship to two beings.
+A friendship is not something you can point to, that you can say exists SOMEWHERE; it's just something that exists in relationship to two beings.

 Distance is the same thing; it's only defined between two points.
 Worse, it's effectively meaningless before THREE points exist.